FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 }
 ```

-The next function is designed to split data features from MCRO and AFAC databases, since some from the first case are used for descriptive statistics, while the second are used for feature analysis.
+The next function is designed to split data features from MCRO and AFAC databases.
+In the first case, all of them are used for descriptive statistics, while the second are used for feature analysis with Boruta.

 ```{r eval=F}
 prepare.data<- function(x,collect=T){